 One in five stroke survivors are left with partial or total loss of vision to one side following a stroke.
 The condition is called hemianopia, and can severely affect a stroke survivor's quality of life.

-A new study shares insights learned from the recruitment of study participants to the 'VISION' trial, and how this may inform future, similar trials.
+Visual field loss is a commonly reported side effect of stroke and can seriously impact on functional ability and quality of life.
+Published today in the journal, Neuro-Ophthalmology, a new study shares insights learned from the recruitment of study participants to the 'VISION' trial, and how this may inform future, similar trials.

 Comparing two treatment strategies in patients with visual problems after stroke